Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Conclusion

 By employing these solutions, we have demonstrated the existence of quintessence-induced phase shifts in the radial wave functions for the black string scenarios (both standard and cloudless).
 We termed them \enquote{dark phases} since they are directly associated with the quintessence parameter $N_{\scaleto{Q}{5pt}}$.
 These phases are particularly evident near the event horizon.

-Additionally, our extension to horizonless scenarios revealed that, while dark phases are usually absent near the origin (except for \cref{Dark-phase-HL-0}), quintessence still influences the overall radial solution, particularly at larger distances.
-This effect is consistent with our knowledge that dark energy predominantly affects physics at large scales.
+Additionally, our extension to horizonless scenarios revealed that, while dark phases are usually absent near the origin (except for \cref{Dark-phase-HL-0}), quintessence still influences the overall radial solution through a \enquote{dark amplitude}.
+The effect increases for larger distances, and it is consistent with our knowledge that dark energy predominantly affects physics at large scales.
 But at the same time, it is intriguing how this extension to horizonless cases differed from our expectations for dark phases.
 These results suggest that the event horizon plays a critical role in the quintessence-induced phase shifts.

+We further note that our investigation provides generally applicable results, offering opportunities for experimental detection.
+In this regard, techniques based on quantum particle interferometry are well-suited for testing our findings.
+For example, the Hanbury Brown and Twiss (HBT) effect \cite{HBT1956,baym1998,Hama1988}, already widely used in stellar astronomy and heavy-ion collisions, relies on quantum particles emitted with random phases, making it an excellent candidate for experimental applicability.
+Therefore, the primary goal would be to identify specific physical systems where the parameter configurations yield a statistically significant signal.

+In addition, the emergence of dark phases in scalar particle solutions may modify established results in quantum field theory regarding particle production.
+Specifically, phenomena such as the Unruh effect, Hawking radiation, and energy levels are directly affected and are expressed in terms of the Heun parameters.
+For instance, the exact dependence of the Hawking temperature on these dark parameters could provide interesting thermodynamic features; however, a detailed analysis of these aspects is deferred to future work.

 In summary, our findings contribute to a deeper understanding of the potential influence of dark energy on quantum phenomena.
 Future numerical studies are necessary to explore our current results and their theoretical predictions.